flancian/garden/good.md

 - I try to be [[good]], but I'm only [[well meaning]].
   - These are my beliefs:
   - What is good?
-To try to be good to others.
+To be good to others.
   - I believe [[open ethics]] is good.
   - [[Effective Altruism]] is good.
     - [[Give Directly]] is good.